Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Experimental Methods

 \subsection{Experimental Setup}

-\fig{GENERAL} illustrates our experimental rig.
-The following process was repeated ten times, with different random seeds used each time.

 All projects are divided randomly into two groups train\_1 and test\_1, with a 90:10 split.
 The projects in train\_1 were used to find bellwethers.
 Data from each project in test\_1 was then divided into train\_2 and test\_2 (using a 2:1 split).
-The defect prediction framework and project health framework (as described in \S\ref{sec:dm}) are used to build models for the two case studies along with chosen baselines and state-of-the-art learners (as described in \S\ref{sec:mylearners}).
+The defect prediction framework and project health framework (as described in \S\ref{sec:dm}) are used to build models for the two case studies along with chosen baselines and SOTA learners (as described in \S\ref{sec:mylearners}).
 Finally, both models were then applied to the test\_2 data to measure performance.
+The above mentioned process was repeated ten times, with different random seeds used each time.